suaveolent/ha-hoymiles-wifi/README.md

 1. `Host`: Enter the IP address or the hostname of your inverter or DTU.

+> [!NOTE]
-> **Note**: To find the IP address or hostname of your inverter/DTU, you can either access your router’s web interface to view connected devices, or use a network scanning tool (such as Fing or Angry IP Scanner) to identify the device on your local network.
+> To find the IP address or hostname of your inverter/DTU, you can either access your router’s web interface to view connected devices, or use a network scanning tool (such as Fing or Angry IP Scanner) to identify the device on your local network.

 2. `Update interval (seconds)`: This defines how frequently the system will request data from the inverter or DTU.
 Enter the desired time in seconds.

+> [!NOTE]
-> **Note**: Setting the update interval below approximately 32 seconds may disable Hoymiles cloud functionality.
+> Setting the update interval below approximately 32 seconds may disable Hoymiles cloud functionality.
 To ensure proper communication with Hoymiles servers, keep the update interval at or above this threshold.

 ## Caution